Seonwhee-Genome/Seonwhee-Genome.github.io/_posts/2020-12-02-Price_Forecasting.md

 ### 2. Data and model platform
 ![Overall](/assets/img/Overall_dataLake.png)
 This diagram shows the data pipeline and model inference platform used for BitMEX trading.
 The auto-trader algorithm inside the API server was built using a Django REST framework.
-Market price data was acquired via BitMEX and Binance API calls and stored in an AWS Aurora MySQL database([The repository related to this topic](https://github.com/Seonwhee-Finance/BitMEX_API){:target="_blank"}).
+Market price data was acquired via BitMEX and Binance API calls and stored in an AWS Aurora MySQL database([Github repository](https://github.com/Seonwhee-Finance/BitMEX_API){:target="_blank"}).
 Unstructured data was scraped and stored as as-is JSONs and stored on an AWS S3 server.
 <img src="/assets/img/AWS_EMR4.png" alt="datalake" width="450" />
 Historical price data is the most influential factor in predicting price movements and volatility.
 Stock markets record market prices at any given time as open, high, low, or close.
 Thus, I stored market price data in a relational database.
 I scraped news articles and stored them in JSON format in an AWS S3 Bucket.
 These JSONs were mined using the AWS EMR SparkAPI.